 Defrost on the counter and serve it once it reaches room temperature.

-Speaking of harvest, here are other recipes that are perfect for using up all the produce from a robust garden or after a big shopping trip to the Farmer's Market.
+Here are other recipes that are perfect for using up all the produce from a robust garden or after a visit to the Farmer's Market.

 Do you have any extra cucumbers?
 I think you'll love my recipe for Refrigerator Pickles.
 How about all those extra fresh tomatoes?
 I highly recommend Tomato Basil Soup, it's delicious!
 But if it's chocolate cake you are craving then I highly recommend Old Fashioned Chocolate Pound Cake it's about as rich and decadent a chocolate cake that you'll find anywhere.
 Enjoy.